Svadhishthana: Characteristics

 Svadishtana is often associated with pleasure, sense of oneself, relationships, sensuality and procreation.
 Its element is water and its colour is orange.
 It is blocked by Guilt.
 Svadhishthana is associated with the unconscious and with emotion.
 It is closely related to the Muladhara in that Muladhara is where the different samskaras (potential Karmas) lie dormant, and Svadhishthana is where these Samskaras find expression.

 Svadhishthana contains unconscious desires, especially sexual desire.
 It is said that to raise the kundalini shakti (energy of consciousness) above Svadhishthana is difficult.
 Many Hindu saints have had to face sexual temptations associated with this chakra.

 One who meditates on Svadhishthana is believed to obtain the following siddhis: freedom from enemies, the status of a lord among yogis, eloquence and clarity ("words flowing like nectar in well-reasoned discourse"), loss of fear of water, awareness of astral entities and the ability to taste anything desired for oneself or others.

+The Sacral Chakra represents the second stage of human evolution.
+The Sacral Chakra is where awareness evolves into pure human consciousness.
+It is the subconscious mind’s seat, storing all of our life events and impressions from the beginning of our existence in the womb.
+Our karmas are stored in the Root Chakra, but they are triggered in the Sacral Chakra.

+The Sacral Chakra’s awakening promotes clarity and personality development.
+However, we must first cleanse our psyche of undesirable traits.
+A lotus with six petals is shown in the Sacral Chakra’s symbolic image.
+Anger, hate, jealousy, cruelty, desire, and pride are the negative qualities that must be conquered.
+Lethargy, fear, doubt, wrath, jealousy, and greed are some of the basic traits that impede our growth.